Vishalgiri8767/netflix-gpt/README.md

 - create react app
 - configure TailwindCSS
 - header
+- routing app
 - login form
 - sign up
+- form validation
+- useRef hook
+- firebase setup
+- deploying our app to production
+- create sign up user account
+- implement sign in user API
+- created a redux store with userSlice
+- implement sign in user API
+- created our redux store with userSlice
+- bugfix: sign up user, display name and profile picture update.
+- bugfix: if the user is not logged in Redirect /browse to login page and vice versa.
+- unsubscribed to onAuthStateChanged callback.
+- add hardcoded values to the constant files.

 # features
 - login/sign up